CartoDB/documentation/app/content/cloud-native-workspace/account-settings/managing-registered-apps.md

 ## Managing registered apps

-Carto 3 allows you to register existing apps so that you have all the applications you need in a centralised way.
+The Carto 3 Workspace includes options for managing your registered apps.
+From the *Account Settings* menu, you can register apps, editing apps, view details apps or delete apps.

 ### Registering apps

+You can register existing apps so that you have easy and quick access to it when you need it.
 For registering an app, click the *Register new* button.

 ![Account Settings register new apps](/img/cloud-native-workspace/account-settings/account_settings_new_apps.png)